henrikglass/hgl/README.md

 # hgl
-A collection of small easy-to-use header only libraries written in C.
+A collection of small (except maybe hgl\_rita.h) easy-to-use header only libraries written in C.

 | **library**           | **Category**                  | **Description**                                                                                         |
 |-----------------------|-------------------------------|---------------------------------------------------------------------------------------------------------|